 - Corrected: After leaving the office, Howard startled when a cat jumped right in front of him.

 Read the five sentences listed below.
 Decide whether the sentence is a misplaced modifier (M), a dangling modifier (D) or is correct (C).
 You can also download and print a complete dangling and misplaced modifiers exercises with answers below.

 1. Always eager for cake, the birthday party was attended by everyone.

-3. Wagging her tail, the new puppy climbed into my lap.
+5. Wagging her tail, the puppy climbed into my lap.

-1. (M) This is a misplaced modifier.
-Always eager for cake is modifying everyone.
+1. (M) Always eager for cake is modifying everyone.